Marcus Hahnemann: Reading

-Hahnemann then joined Reading permanently in Summer 2002 on a free transfer, becoming their first choice 'keeper.
+Hahnemann then joined Reading permanently in the Summer of 2002 on a free transfer, becoming their first choice 'keeper.
 His first full season with the Royals saw them miss out on promotion to the Premier League in the play-offs, before two successive seasons saw them narrowly fall short of further play-off finishes.

 He missed just one game of the 2005–06 season that saw Reading win promotion to the top flight of English soccer for the first time in their history, as they topped the Championship with a record 106 points.
 He was named in that season's Championship Team of the Year by the Professional Footballers' Association.

 His first season in the Premier League saw him keep thirteen clean sheets as the club finished eighth, only one place short of European qualification.
 He made the most saves (139) in the Premier League during 2007, but could not halt relegation in their second Premier League campaign.

 He remained with the club for one further season as they attempted an immediate return to the top level, but Reading ultimately lost out to Burnley in the play-off semi finals.
 Subsequently, Reading announced that they would not renew Hahnemann's contract making him a free agent.

 Wolves

 On June 17, 2009, Hahnemann signed a one-year contract with newly promoted Premier League side Wolverhampton Wanderers.
 He was back-up to first-choice Wayne Hennessey for the opening four months, until Hennessey conceded four goals in two successive games and lost his place to Hahnemann.
-Hahnemann remained first choice keeper for the remainder of the season, helping the club attain survival.
+Hahnemann remained first-choice keeper for the remainder of the season, helping the club attain survival.
 His form ranked him as "the Best Goalkeeper in the World" using the Castrol Performance Index system, helping earn him a one-year contract extension.

 However, the 2010–11 season saw the team enter a dismal run of form that left them bottom of the league and in danger of relegation.
 Hahnemann was dropped after a defeat to relegation rivals Blackpool in late November and did not feature again.
 He was released at the end of the campaign, after the expiry of his contract.

 Everton

 On September 23, 2011, Hahnemann signed for Everton on a short-term deal.
-He was released from the club on May 18, 2012 without making a first team appearance, along with Scottish international James McFadden and four others who also did not feature in the first team.
+He was released from the club on May 18, 2012, without making a first-team appearance, along with Scottish international James McFadden and four others who also did not feature in the first team.